-With that being said, there are some averages available online that can offer some indication of the potency you can expect from the Allen strain.
-One source in particular states that some samples have an average potency of between 0.25% and 0.75% psilocybin by weight.
-That same source notes that some samples of the Allen strain can contain between 0.75% and 2.0% psilocybin, which is considered very potent.
+With that being said, some averages available online can offer some indication of the potency you can expect from the Allen strain.
+Most sources suggest an average potency of between 0.25% and 0.75% psilocybin by weight (total tryptamines of around 0.30–0.85%) — but we haven’t been able to verify this through lab testing.

 Allen Strain Variations & Genetic Relatives

-In some cases, shroom strains are compared to and grouped with genetic relatives either because their effects or growing habits are similar to one another.
+In some cases, shroom strains are compared to and grouped with genetic relatives because their effects or growing habits are similar.
 In the case of Allen shrooms, the most similar strains come from Thailand.

 Where to Buy Allen Shroom Strain Spores